aframosp/Analysis_DiagISM/README.md

 The file containing the estimated physical parameters from the observational sample can be found in the [predictions_DiagISM_obsSample.csv](/data/processed) file.

 ## Missing data
 Unfortunately not all the raw data is available in the repository.
 Data from the SIDES lightcone catalog is ~2Gb, then we decided not to included in this repository, but if you want to use it you can check the [webpage](https://cesamsi.lam.fr/instance/sides/home) to obtain the catalogue.

+Beside this, the mock_sample.csv file is not stored in Github (~100Mb) and need to be stored locally by running the notebook [AppA_Predictions_newlinreg](/notebooks/AppA_Predictions_newlinreg.ipynb)